awolyniec/cw-web/README.md

 # ChattyWatty Web App

 ### Description
 A single-room text chat app built with WebSockets.
 Pick a name, a color, and chat with other people in the room.
-Currently WIP and limited to local environment.

 ### Other services you need to run
 - https://github.com/awolyniec/cw-server